jeremyBanks/banksh/ideas/robust-error-handling.md

 ## Subshells

-A lot of things about Bash have surprised me, but this was the most shocking: almost anywhere you use parentheses, Bash *forks the entire process* to create a "subshell" child process running the parenthesized code!
+A lot of things about Bash have surprised me, but this was the most shocking: when you use parentheses to group commands, Bash *forks the entire process* to create a "subshell" child process running the parenthesized code!

 ```bash
 (false || true || echo this is a subshell) && ls